 Learning how to manage expectations gives us an opportunity to be proactive in the way we control our emotions and can help us ensure long-lasting happiness.

-The key to leveraging expectations is to firstly be intelligent about what expectations we set by creating them around things we can control instead of things we can’t control.
+Firstly, we must be intelligent about what expectations we set.
+We can do this by creating them around things we can control instead of things we can’t control.

 “You can either use expectations or be used by them.”